wshyang/csv-sanitizer/README.md

 ## Overview

 This program is designed to simplify and analyze the command strings in a CSV file.
 It replaces the command strings with simplified strings and references, and stores the original values and their counts in a separate dataframe.
 It also generates a pivot table of the simplified commands and their counts.
-It writes the output to an Excel file with two tabs.
+It writes the output to an Excel file with three tabs: Simplified, References to Originals, and Pattern Counts.

 ## Input and Output

 The input is a CSV file that contains the command strings in a column named "Command/Events".
-The output is an Excel file that contains two tabs: Original and Command Patterns.
-The Original tab contains the original values and their counts.
-The Command Patterns tab contains the pivot table of the simplified commands and their counts.
+The output is an Excel file that contains the input dataframe with the simplified values, the references to the original values, and the pivot table of the simplified commands and their counts in separate tabs.
+The Simplified tab contains the input dataframe with the simplified values.
+The References to Originals tab contains the original values and their counts.
+The Pattern Counts tab contains the pivot table of the simplified commands and their counts.

-## Simplification and Replacement
+## Simplification and Replacement Rules

 The program simplifies and replaces the command strings with simplified strings and references using the following rules: